AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 ### Execute a dry run {#execute-a-dry-run}

-Plan time for a dry run of the upgrade to ensure that you find, and correct, any invalid references.
+It is recommended that *every* time you upgrade your content, you first perform a dry run to ensure that you find, and correct, any invalid references.

 Run the content upgrade in `dryRun` mode to identify any invalid references, by listing them in the log files.
 You can then fix these references, before running the actual content upgrade.